(520 ILCS 5/2.33)

 attempting to take any species of wild game mammals (excluding white-tailed

 deer), wild game birds, migratory waterfowl or migratory game birds protected

 by this Act, except white-tailed deer as provided for in Section 2.26 and other

 species as provided for by subsection (l) or administrative rule.

 (l) It is unlawful to take any species of wild game, except

-white-tailed deer, with a shotgun loaded with slugs unless otherwise
+white-tailed deer and fur-bearing mammals, with a shotgun loaded with slugs unless otherwise

 provided for by administrative rule.